Prerana2004/minutemate/minutemate-frontend/README.md

 Key Points:
 • We have completed over 70% of our project.
-• The #deadline for submitting the prototype is Friday.
+• The deadline for submitting the prototype is Friday.
 • We have decided to launch the project by Sunday.
-• It's really #urgent and we need to finish it #asap.
+• It's really urgent and we need to finish it ASAP.
-• Raj will take #action on the feedback.
+• Raj will take action on the feedback.

 Decisions:
 • We have decided to launch the project by Sunday.

 Action Items:
-• It's really #urgent and we need to finish it #asap — Responsible: Someone
+• It's really urgent and we need to finish it ASAP — Responsible: Prerna
-• Raj will take #action on the feedback — Responsible: Raj
+• Raj will take action on the feedback — Responsible: Raj
 ```

 ---